hoch/waa-autocomplete/README.md

 ### Using Package Control

-_NOTE_: Currently the package is under the review.
-It will be available in the official Package Control channel soon.

 - In SublimeText, open the command pallete by <kbd>COMMAND or CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>.
 - Select _Install Pacakge_.
 - Search and install _Web Audio API Autocomplete_.